libos/Aircraft-Registration-Number-Recognition/README.md

 ---
-PS: This project was written by me for my ex-girlfriend which was an assignment to my ex who didn't know how to program.....Feel free to use~
+PS: This project was written by me for my ex-girlfriend which was an assignment to her who didn't know how to program.....Feel free to use~